-This initiative is funded by Immigration, Refugees and Citizenship Canada.
+This initiative is a collaboration between Grey and Bruce Counties and is funded by Immigration, Refugees and Citizenship Canada.

 Local Immigration Partnerships come from a recognition that large-scale social change is the result of better cross-sector coordination rather than the isolated efforts of individual organizations.